WHO

 Vulcan is an innovation scouting platform sponsored by USSOCOM that serves a diverse ecosystem and provides networked capabilities for the discovery and assessment of capabilities of interest to U.S. National Security.
 As a fully networked platform, Vulcan bridges the engagement divide between public and private organizations engaged in solving national security challenges.

-Go to https://vulcan-sof.com, click “Join the ecosystem!”, and follow the provided instructions.
+2. Click on “Join the ecosystem!” and follow the provided instructions.

-Trident Spectre is focused on technologies that support the Naval Special Warfare mission, as well as the broader Special Operations and Intelligence community.
-In TS 2023, capabilities that specifically address Special Operations needs in the maritime domain are of prioritized interest.
+Trident Spectre is focused on technologies that support the Special Operations mission, as well as the broader Defense and Intelligence community.
+Disruptive capabilities that specifically address SOF needs in the maritime domain are of prioritized interest, but the main objective is to validate capabilities of joint interest in collaboration with FVEY Partners.
 Capabilities can represent hardware, software, or integrated system solutions, but they must address the interest items referenced herein.

 Government sponsors are active-duty military, government civilians, or SETA support contractors who sponsor technologies to attend Trident Spectre